bodywork-ml/bodywork-core/docs/quickstart_train_and_deploy.md

 ## A Machine Learning Task

-The ML problem we have chosen to use for this example, is the classification of iris plants into one of their three sub-species using the [iris plants dataset](https://scikit-learn.org/stable/datasets/index.html#iris-dataset) - a multi-class classification task.
+The ML problem we have chosen to use for this example, is the classification of iris plants into one of their three sub-species, given their physical dimensions.
+It uses the [iris plants dataset](https://scikit-learn.org/stable/datasets/index.html#iris-dataset) and is an example of a multi-class classification task.

 The Jupyter notebook titled [ml_prototype_work.ipynb](https://github.com/bodywork-ml/bodywork-ml-ops-project/blob/master/ml_prototype_work.ipynb) and found in the root of the [bodywork-ml-ops-project](https://github.com/bodywork-ml/bodywork-ml-ops-project) repository, documents the trivial ML workflow used to arrive at a proposed solution to this task, by training a Decision Tree classifier and persisting the trained model to cloud storage.
 Take five minutes to read through it.